The One Day Process of Getting a Dental Crown

 Does Insurance Cover Dental Crowns?

-While you can get a crown placed in many dental office practices, not all dentists have the technology that allows them to install one day crowns.
-Our team at Dr. Suffoletta’s Functional Aesthetic Dentistry, is a Las Vegas Dental Office that specializes in one day dental crowns and has the state-of-the-art equipment and expertise needed to provide you with fine quality crowns with just one visit.
+While you can get a crown placed in many dental office practices, not all dentists have the technology that allows them to install them in one day.
+Our team at Dr. Suffoletta’s Functional Aesthetic Dentistry, is a Las Vegas Dental Office.
+We specialize in one day dental crowns and has the state-of-the-art equipment and expertise needed to provide you with fine quality same day crowns.

 To find out if you are a good candidate, call our Las Vegas dental office in Summerlin to schedule a consultation with Dr. Suffoletta at 702-671-0001.